Latin Angel Name Meanings

 ArchangelusEcclesiastical Latin term for archangelDo not treat Archangelus as a personal name

 The angelus and archangelus terms explain why vocabulary entries sit beside personal names without flattening the categories.
-That boundary matters because the reader needs meanings sorted by source layer, not by sacred-looking spelling.
+That boundary matters because readers need meanings sorted by source context, not by sacred-looking spelling.

 Biblical names transmitted in Latin